Ukraine fears spread of war after blast in eastern city

 "They are Ukrainian citizens, who underwent instruction and received weapons in the Russian Federation, in Belgorod," he told Ukraine's 112 Television.
 Belgorod is a city across the nearby Russian border from Kharkiv.

 Moscow did not immediately respond to the accusations.
-It has long denied aiding its militant sympathisers in Ukraine.
+It has long denied aiding its militant sympathizers in Ukraine.

 ATTACKS